-- All ideas (title, description, username of submitter, date, average rating, number of ratings, number of comments, list of tags, moderation state) sorted by creation date
+- All ideas (title, description, username of submitter, date, average rating, number of ratings, number of comments, list of topics, moderation state) sorted by creation date

 - All ideas (as above, sorted by average rating)

 - All ideas (as above sorted by number of comments)

 - All comments (idea that comment is associated with, challenge that it was posted to, username of submitter, date that comment was posted, comment)

-- All tags (tag name, number of uses)
+- All topics (topic name, number of uses)

 .xlsx files can be opened in spreadsheet packages such as Microsoft Excel